Tomographer/tomographer/README.md

 THE TOMOGRAPHER PROJECT
 =======================

----A toolbox for error analysis in quantum tomography.
+— A toolbox for error analysis in quantum tomography.

 Overview